 The BMW Streetcarver

-Since my presentation at ISPO in 1994 I was privately in contact with the BMW chassis engineer Rudi Mueller, one of the last generalists and old hands who knew every detail of a car.
-Rudi himself was an avid snowboarder and surfer and had the fixed idea, like me, to transfer his passion on a land vehicle.
+Since his presentation at ISPO in 1994 Stephan was privately in contact with the BMW chassis engineer Rudi Mueller, one of the last generalists and old hands who knew every detail of a car.
+Rudi himself was an avid snowboarder and surfer and had the fixed idea, like Stephan, to transfer his passion on a land vehicle.
 BMW was interested to create a new product out of that.

-I applied at BMW in 1997 and based on my experience of innovative skateboard kinematics I was hired and started in the Product Design department.
-For about 20 years, I am now at BMW and today I develop new e-vehicle concepts in the research department.
-In my spare time I keep working on my own projects.
+So, Stephan applied at BMW in 1997 and based on his experience of innovative skateboard kinematics he was hired and started in the Product Design department.

-Together, Rudi and I developed the STREETCARVER between 1997 and 2000 at BMW.
-We built about 10 different prototypes before we had defined the correct dimensions and harmony.
-It helped that we both had the same goal in mind and we knew exactly how it must feel like.
+Together, Rudi and Stephan developed the STREETCARVER between 1997 and 2000 at BMW.
+They built about 10 different prototypes before having defined the correct dimensions and harmony.
+It helped that both had the same goal in mind and knew exactly how it should feel like.
 A unique constellation and cooperation with lots of fun!

 The technical feature of STREETCARVER was its progressive steering kinematics, which was self-adjusting via the weight of the driver by gravity only.
 The wheels tilted like a motorcycle and enabled much more dynamic rides.
 This was possible by connecting the arms with the base plates via ball joints, original pendulum supports of the stabilizer from the BMW 5 Series rear wheel axle.